jstnmngl/cis375-anderson-mengel-meterko/README.md

 git pull master //do this often to make sure you are updated on code

+then update specification.txt with what you fixed.
+The specification document is our rough outline of the project and will have 4 sections

+- Completed : Any requirements that we have implemented into the game
+- Incomplete : Requirements that we have yet to implemented
+- Known Bugs : Any bugs that we have encountered (or created) Just to keep track of what else needs done along with the requirements.
+- Features : Stuff to add if we have enough time...

 Authors

 · Jerad Meterko – Developer – GitHub Repo Admin